keithrbennett/wifiwand/README.md

 ```

 Internally, it uses several Mac command line utilities.
 This is not ideal,
-I would have preferred OS system calls, but it enabled me to develop
+I would have preferred OS system calls, but the current approach enabled me to develop
 this script quickly and simply.

 ### Pretty Output

-For nicely formatted output of the `info` command, the `awesome_print` gem is used if it is installed;
+For nicely formatted output of the `info` command in non-interactive mode,
+the `awesome_print` gem is used if it is installed;
 otherwise, the somewhat less awesome pretty print (`pp`) is used.
+Therefore,
-So installation of the `awesome_print` gem is recommended.
+installation of the `awesome_print` gem is recommended.
 This is accomplished by the following command:

 `gem install awesome_print`